jonidaniel/data-science-and-machine-learning/classifications/iris-flower-classifier/README.md

 1. First, make sure that you have `python3` and `pip3` installed.

-2. Then, download the repository to your local machine by giving this command via your command line tools: `git clone https://github.com/jonidaniel/data-science-and-machine-learning`
+2. Then, download the repository to your local machine by commanding in your command line tools: `git clone https://github.com/jonidaniel/data-science-and-machine-learning`

 3. Navigate to the project directory with `cd data-science-and-machine-learning/classifications/iris-flower-classifier`